WordPress Debug Constants Explained

 WordPress has a handful of PHP constants that control how errors are reported.
 They all live in your /wp-config.php file, and most WordPress developers never touch them.
 That’s usually fine until something breaks and you have no idea why.

-The official docs are over at WordPress.org’s Advanced Administration Handbook if you want the full reference.
+Here’s what each one does and when to use it.
+The official docs are at WordPress.org’s Advanced Administration Handbook if you want the full reference.

 WP_DEBUG

-This is the main switch.
+The main switch.
 Set it to true and WordPress will show PHP errors, notices, and warnings on screen.

 define( 'WP_DEBUG', true );Leave this on in development, turn it off in production.
 Simple.